 If you leave to coast go up to the Drakensberg mountains.
 Totally different landscape - high mountains with some really nice walking trails.

-Unfortunately I never made it up to the Kruger National Parc, but I heard the it is more than worth to go there as well! almost 10 years ago
+Unfortunately I never made it up to the Kruger National Parc, but I heard the it is more than worth to go there as well! about 10 years ago

 Hi there, having lived in Cape Town for 25 years, I am struggling to keep the list down to 5 but here goes:

 1. Climb up Table Mountain - I wouldn't recommend you go up Platteklip Gorge (very rocky and steep), a far more scenic way is to climb up from Kirstenbosch Botanical Gardens and make your way across the escarpment to the Cable Car Station).
 You can take the (revolving) Cable Car down for a different experience.
 After the climb a good place too cool down is Clifton Beach... but beware of the ice cold water!